pranav-ak20/Pranav_RISC-V-SoC-Tapeout-Program_VSD/Week 0 /Readme.md

 ![Status](https://img.shields.io/badge/Status-Complete-success?style=for-the-badge)

 </div>
 This repository contains documentation for setting up the necessary tools for the VSD RISC-V Tapeout Program.
-The guide covers the installation of Yosys, Icarus Verilog (iverilog), and GTKWave.
+The guide covers the installation of Yosys, Icarus Verilog (iverilog), GTKWave, ngspice, and Magic.

 ## Table of Contents
 1. Introduction